zemitswasfuh/fs-pet-shop/1_fs.md

 ## Getting started

-After you've fork and clone this repository to your development environment, change into the project directory and install any dependencies.
+After you fork and clone this repository to your development environment, change into the project directory and install any dependencies.

 ```shell
 cd path/to/project
 npm install
 ```

 Ignore `node_modules` from the repository.
-This prevents your node modules folder to be included in your repository.
+This prevents your node modules folder from being included in your repository.

 ```shell
 echo 'node_modules' >> .gitignore